completed projects are presented in my .

 Supported by the

-Tour de Cure, we have opened a dedicated research program in
+Cancer Foundation, we have opened a dedicated research

-DSRCT, a dangerous form of sarcoma that arises in the abdominal
+program in DSRCT, a dangerous form of sarcoma that arises in the

-cavity of young adults.
-Having surveyed the literature, what
+abdominal cavity of young adults.
+Having surveyed the literature,

-others are doing and what the needs are, we have decided that one
+what others are doing and what the scientific and clinical needs

-Gregg Morin, Yueyang Li, Stephen Chia, Sam Leung, Christine Chow, Gian Negri, Seti Boroomand, Torsten Nielsen.
-Development of novel breast cancer biomarkers.
+Gregg Morin, Yueyang Li, Angela Goytain, Stephen Chia, Miguel Martin, Gian Negri, Seti Boroomand, Torsten Nielsen.
+Development of novel breast cancer biomarkers through proteomics.

 We have been funded by the Canadian